Security & trust

-At Sensei Project Solutions, as a trusted and longstanding Microsoft partner, our policies and principles align with the Trusted Cloud that Microsoft provides.
+As a trusted and long-standing Microsoft partner, our policies and principles align with the Trusted Cloud that Microsoft provides.
 The Trusted Cloud is based on four core pillars, Security, Privacy, Compliance and Transparency.

-With these in mind, we developed this document to provide our customers with more in depth information about the details surrounding the policies and procedures Sensei has in place to keep our customer data private and secure, how our solutions meet compliance standards and how we ensure that our team works hard to meet or exceed these security standards.
+With these in mind, we developed this document to provide our customers with more in depth information about the details surrounding the policies and procedures we have in place to keep our customer data private and secure, how our solutions meet compliance standards and how we ensure that our team works hard to meet or exceed these security standards.

 We hope you'll agree that we take security very seriously, and through your own risk assessment and due diligence you'll discover that we'll securely provide you with the partnership you need in your Project Management journey.

 As our solutions leverage Microsoft products and platforms, we inherit by default the best in class cloud security and compliance offered through Azure and Office 365.
-With this said, it's important to note where responsibilities shift from Microsoft to Sensei Project Solutions as the provider for add-on solutions for Project Online and Office 365, as well as zones that will always remain in the control of the customer.
+With this said, it's important to note where responsibilities shift to us from Microsoft, as the provider for add-on solutions for Project Online and Office 365, as well as zones that will always remain in the control of the customer.

-Understanding the above, we can now review the responsibility zones with Sensei solutions built on Microsoft infrastructure.
-Specifically, we are reviewing the Beacon or Jumpstart solutions (Sensei's core solutions) with Sensei Reporting Hub, Integration Hub or App add-ins.
+Understanding the above, we can now review the responsibility zones with our solutions built on Microsoft infrastructure.
+Specifically, we are reviewing the Beacon or Jumpstart solutions (Our core solutions) with Sensei Reporting Hub, Integration Hub or App add-ins.

 The team of hub architects that manage our solutions and your data have decades of extensive experience working with sensitive and business critical data and as such, have the utmost respect for the security of your data.

-There are significant security advantages to Sensei's decision to use Microsoft Azure PaaS.
+There are significant security advantages to our decision to use Microsoft Azure PaaS.

 At the bottom of the stack, we depend on Microsoft to mitigate common risks.
 Because the Microsoft cloud is continually monitored by Microsoft, it is difficult to attack.
 In the middle of the stack, at the application layer and account and access management layer, we have similar risks to traditional on premises or IaaS deployments.
 We mitigate many of these risks by following best practices for security when using both the Azure App Service and Azure SQL Database.
 For more information on these best practices, see the Products section of this document.